CitrusIce/ImportBookmarksToZotero/readme.md

   > python main.py --bookmarks bookmarks.html C:\Program Files (x86)\Zotero\zotero.exe

+  # bookmarks.html is the netscape bookmarks file that you export from your browser
   ```

 There might be some error while adding web pages to Zotero and all error url will be output in error_list.json file.
 You can use --errorlist options to reimport those url